Check out these expert custom design tips on how to make the most of your walk-in closet based on its dimensions.

 Walk-in closets come in three common dimension ratios: small and square, long and narrow with double hanging space, and large with an overabundance of free walking space.
 Each of the three layouts comes with its own challenges.
-Homeowners get to know firsthand the quirks of their particular walk-in closet, and are often shocked and excited to discover that there is a way to improve the functionality and flow of these often-neglected rooms.
+Homeowners get to know firsthand the quirks of their particular walk-in closet size and are often shocked and excited to discover that there is a way to improve the functionality and flow of these often-neglected rooms.

 5 x 5: Maximizing the Bare Minimum